Can You Learn Fighting By Watching Videos? Helpful guide

 Learning to fight from watching isn’t the best way.
 Because of that, you should strive to go through the most effective route of martial arts training, which is attending classes.

-Although it’s possible, it’s not the best route you can do so.
+Although it’s possible, it’s not the best route you can take.
 If you want to learn to fight effectively, you’ll need to invest money in martial arts classes.
 As a result, you’ll have one-on-one instruction.
 Thus progressing and staying consistent is more manageable.

 However, if that’s your only option, it’s possible.
 Because you’ll replicate the movements you’ll see, you’ll develop muscle memory the more you train.
 As a result, you’ll learn to fight by watching.